Catherine4j/SijiaMa.github.io/research.md

 ## Current Research Profile
 **Working Papers**

 * _Sharing Benefits?
-The Disparate Impact of Home-sharing Platform on Industrial and Social Development_, with Fei Ren and Fei Wan, (Accpet with minor revisions at Electronic Commerce Research and Applications)
+The Disparate Impact of Home-sharing Platform on Industrial and Social Development_, with Fei Ren and Fei Wan, (Accept with minor revisions at Electronic Commerce Research and Applications)

 * _Agglomeration among Competitors: Evidence of Heterogeneous Peer Entry Effect in Sharing Economy_, with Fei Wan and Fei Ren, (Ready for Submission)